-Once you have accessed the Peer Reference Nomination Tool, it’s time to start compiling that list of peer references.
-The minimum number is 18, but it’s a good idea to have about 20-25 (or more) attorneys or judges familiar with your legal ability in mind that you would like to nominate.
+Once you receive the link to the Peer Reference Nomination Tool, it’s time to start compiling that list of peer references.
+The minimum number is 18, but it’s a good idea to have about 20-25 (or more) attorneys or judges familiar with your legal ability in mind that you would like to nominate because we may not hear back from all of them.
 Please also keep in mind that judges may not be selected as peer references in 4 states: CT, GA, NJ and SC.

-Here are some things to keep in mind as you search for each name:
+Here are some things to keep in mind as you search for your references’ names in the tool:

 RULE #1 – It’s all about being LISTED (on Martindale.com, that is!)

 As you search for each peer reference, there may be some who do not appear in search results.
 Peer references need to be listed on Martindale.com – otherwise you will not be able to add them to your list and therefore they cannot rate you.
 If someone does not appear in search results, go to Martindale.com to see if they display their name differently on our website (John Smith vs. J. William Smith, for example).